wasiqnauman/retinal-damage-identifier/README.md

 Detect Retinal damage from OCT scan images using Deep Learning.

-# PROJECT FILES WILL BE UPLOADED SOON
+# PROJECT FILES WILL BE UPLOADED SOON!